 From a global perspective, there remain differences regarding the perceived adherence to the "rule of law" and the independence of the courts.
-In countries where these principles are viewed with skepticism, there are fewer patent applications filed and fewer lawsuits commenced.
+In countries where these principles are viewed with scepticism, there are fewer patent applications filed and fewer lawsuits commenced.
 Also, in emerging countries, the body of law concerning patents may be limited or spotty.
 This results in a lack of predictability and confidence for parties considering patent rights and enforcement in those countries.
 These issues present challenges for companies that compete domestically and abroad.
 But opportunities also exist because as the legal systems of the world grow more mature and experienced, patents may play a greater role in a larger number of countries.

 NPE litigation is also a phenomenon affecting more countries today and likely into the future.
 Ten years ago, NPE lawsuits were principally filed in the United States.
 Now NPE suits are being filed in Europe and Asia.
 In countries where the patent laws are well-established and a permanent injunction is the typical remedy for infringement, an NPE can implement a global enforcement strategy that reaches more entities.
 Consequently, the uptick in NPE litigation has led to policy debates and proposed legislative reforms.
+NPE litigation has also created tension in the area of standard-essential patents (SEPs), where there are broad classes of alleged infringers (e.g., end-users, resellers, and manufacturers).
+Gradually, the economic principles that govern damages for SEPs are becoming more settled, although differences exist between jurisdictions around the world.